dret/webconcepts/JSON.md

 * `id` is the concept's identifier (a URI) which is can be used as a URI in a browser, and is also used to identify the concept in JSON data.
 * `name-singular` is the singular version of the concept's human-readable name.
 * `name-plural` is the plural version of the concept's human-readable name.
+* `registry` (optional) identifies a registry of all well-known values, if such a registry exists.
 * `values` is an array of all known values for the concept.